Massive, greedy cotton plantations are cheating Victoria out of precious water under rigged rules introduced by New South Wales.

 In July 2017, ABC Four Corners aired explosive allegations that corporate agribusinesses in New South Wales were engaged in illegal water use, tampering with meters and siphoning off billions of litres meant to flow downstream to Victoria’s environment.

-We’ve launched a petition asking the Victorian Water Minister to stop these dodgy deals.
+We’ve launched a petition asking the Prime Minister to stop these dodgy deals.

 Unfortunately, the corrupting influence of vested interests is nothing new to the Murray-Darling Basin Plan.
 Here’s some background on the Murray-Darling river system and the landmark bipartisan plan to return it to health.